paul-voyles/motifextraction/README.md

 * https://arxiv.org/pdf/1811.06098.pdf
 * https://arxiv.org/pdf/1901.07014.pdf

-The latest version of the PPM code can be found at: https://github.com/spatala/ppm3d
+The latest version of the ppm3d code can be found at: https://github.com/spatala/ppm3d

+The motif extraction code uses ppm3d to perform all-to-all alignments of the clusters in an atomic model.

 ## Examples